sous-chefs/sc-mongodb/LIMITATIONS.md

 * MongoDB 8.0 uses `mongosh`; tests must not rely on the legacy `mongo` shell.
 * Legacy sysvinit and upstart templates are migration blockers.
 New resources should use systemd-only service management.
+* MongoDB 6.0 reached end of life on July 31, 2025.
+Do not use MongoDB 6.0 as a baseline for this migration.
+* Debian 11 and RHEL 7 are not retained for MongoDB 8.0.